(1) Section 63 of the 1984 Act (other samples) is amended as follows.

 (2C) The second is that—

-(a) he has not had a non-intimate sample of the same type and from the same part of the body taken in the course of the investigation of the offence by the
+(a) he has not had a non-intimate sample of the same type and from the same part of the body taken in the course of the investigation

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.